ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 <img src="https://raw.githubusercontent.com/ThunderFly-aerospace/TFPROBE01/TFPROBE01A/doc/img/TFPROBE01A_sensors.jpg" width="48%" />
 </p>

-For more information on the options and selection of the appropriate probe, please refer to the [dedicated page Probe selection](probe.md).
+For more information on the options and selection of the appropriate probe, please take a look at the [dedicated page Probe selection](probe.md).

 ## Software configuration